-The SDSU Library remains accessible virtually to SDSU students, faculty, staff, and the community.
 Electronic materials, including ebooks, journal articles, government documents, and streaming media, are available via OneSearch, the SDSU Government Publications Guide, and nearly 500 article databases.
 Our subject experts can be contacted via our 24/7 Librarian online chat and our Library FAQs are being updated regularly.
 Researchers needing specialized help with government information may contact a Regional FDLP library.

 Please stay tuned for the latest information, including consulting SDSU's home page with links to covid-19 information, the latest news updates, and FAQs.
 Thank you for your patience during this process.

 - The due date for books and DVDs is January 15.
 This does not include reference books, equipment, or interlibrary loans.

 - For equipment returns, please email email@example.com for assistance.

 - Articles and book chapters: You may request PDFs for items we don't own in full text or that we have in print.
 Please request each book chapter separately.

 - Books: We cannot borrow print or ebooks at this time through interlibrary loan.
 We will try to purchase in electronic format if available on a platform we subscribe to.
 This will take at least 2 weeks to process.

 - If you have an interlibrary loan book waiting on the hold shelf, you should have received an email asking if you still need the item.

 - Access to all of our physical collections is suspended.
 Sorry, we cannot scan materials.